-The November 15, 2005 report of the Board's actuarial consultants identified a number of issues and provided rate indications found in their report to be reasonable and supported by the information contained in the Applicant's filings or reasonable on the basis of industry factors.
+- 8 The November 15, 2005 report of the Board's actuarial consultants identified a number of - 9 issues and provided rate indications found by MOW to be reasonable and supported by - 10 the information contained in the Applicant's filings or reasonable on the basis of industry - 11 factors.

-With respect to assumptions made in the determination of rates, these are matters of actuarial judgment and are reviewed in the context of reasonableness.
-MOW reviewed the assumptions made by the Applicant and expressed the opinion that certain of the assumptions were not fully supported.
-In their place, MOW substituted alternate assumptions they felt more appropriate or reflective of market or other conditions as follows:
+- With respect to assumptions made in the determination of rates, these are matters of - 14 actuarial judgment and are reviewed in the context of reasonableness.
+MOW reviewed - 15 the assumptions made by the Applicant and expressed the opinion that certain of the - assumptions were not fully supported.
+In their place, MOW substituted alternate - assumptions they felt more appropriate or reflective of market or other conditions as - 18 follows: